Back to the blog

 Specialized Training Methods

-Play 10 straight games with the same gambit
+Play 10 games in a row with the same gambit.

 Practice your “Plan B” responses